-Transcript for Deadly tornadoes tear through the South
+Transcript for Deadly Tornadoes Tear Across the South

 This transcript has been automatically generated and may not be 100% accurate.